microsoft/MixedRealityToolkit-Unity/Documentation/usingupm.md

 ## Using the Mixed Reality Feature Tool

-As described in [Welcome to the Mixed Reality Feature Tool](https://aka.ms/MRFeatureToolDocs) you can download using [this link](https://aka.ms/MRFeatureTool).
+As described in [Welcome to the Mixed Reality Feature Tool](https://aka.ms/MRFeatureToolDocs) you can download the tool using [this link](https://aka.ms/MRFeatureTool).

 > [!IMPORTANT]
 > If the project's manifest has a `Microsoft Mixed Reality` entry in the `scopedRegistries` section, it is recommended that it be removed.